-Sudden, accidental damage to your home is covered.
-We document the cause and every affected component to ensure you are made whole.
+Sudden, accidental damage to your home, business, or covered structure is covered under most open-perils homeowner and commercial policies.
+We document the cause and every affected component so you are made whole.

 Accidental damage coverage varies significantly by policy.
 Understanding what your policy covers and what it excludes is essential to knowing whether you have a viable claim.